dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/samples/jsonp/README.md

-## Using jsonp with dart:js
+## Fetching Data Using JSONP

-This sample uses jsonp and the dart:js library to retreive data about Github repos belonging to the user, dart-lang.
+This sample uses JSONP and the dart:js library to retrieve data about GitHub repos belonging to the user dart-lang.

 Open `web/index.html` with Dartium.